|Contacts:||Mark Morrison - Fire Marshal|

 - Enforces and performs all requirements regarding the Town of Stafford Fire Prevention and Protection Fee Ordinance 7-10, regulating inspections, permits and open burning.

-Prior to burning, the resident, or individual seeking to burn on the residential property where he or she resides, must have a valid, signed permit from one of the Stafford Open Burning Officials.
+Prior to burning, the resident, or individual seeking to burn on the residential property where he or she resides, must have a valid, signed permit from the Stafford Open Burning Official.
 The permit does not relieve the permittee of any legal liability, which may be incurred as a result of the fire.
 Open burning is limited to the burning of brush only.
 Brush is defined as shrubs, vegetation or prunings, the diameter of which is not greater than three inches at the widest point.
 Leaves and grass are not considered brush.
 Open burning is not allowed for the purpose of clearing land, or for the disposal of construction debris, household trash, or leaves.
 Contractors are not allowed to burn during construction phase.
 Permits must be requested by the resident in advance of the day they wish to burn, as there are many factors the Open Burning Official must review before authorizing anyone to conduct open burning.

-Burn permits may be obtained from the Stafford Fire Marshal’s Office located at the town hall, Monday thru Wednesday 8:00am to 4:30pm, Thursdays from 8:00am to 6:30pm, or by contacting the Open Burning Officials: Mark Morrison- (860) 851-8103.
+Burn permits may be obtained from the Stafford Fire Marshal’s Office located at the town hall, Monday thru Wednesday 8:00am to 4:30pm, Thursdays from 8:00am to 6:30pm, or by contacting the Open Burning Official: Mark Morrison- (860) 851-8103.

 All Burn Permits are issued subject to the following restrictions and conditions:

 - Open burning of brush and similar vegetation is limited to the residential property upon which the permittee actually resides.
 Neighbors should be advised of the burning beforehand to prevent unwarranted calls to the fire department.